oracle/terraform-provider-oci/website/docs/r/core_ipv6.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `hostname` - The hostname associated with the IPv6 address.
+Only the hostname label, not the FQDN.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IPv6.
 * `ip_address` - The IPv6 address of the `IPv6` object.
 The address is within the IPv6 prefix of the VNIC's subnet (see the `ipv6CidrBlock` attribute for the [Subnet](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Subnet/) object.
 Example: `2001:0db8:0123:1111:abcd:ef01:2345:6789`
 * `ip_state` - State of the IP address.
 If an IP address is assigned to a VNIC it is ASSIGNED, otherwise it is AVAILABLE.